andresgbecerra/co-induction-anguar/Interview/CSharp.md

 > A class defines the kinds of data and the functionality their objects will have.

+- A **field** is a member of a class or an object of any type that represents a location for storing a value, whereas a **property** is a class member that provides a mechanism to read, write, and compute the value of a private field.

 **Class Example:**
 ```cs
 class Student